MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-hyperv-issue.md

 ## <a id="identify-hyperv-drivers-disabled-boot-issue"></a>How to identify missing Hyper-V driver issue

-To identify if your VM fails to boot due to missing Hyper-V drivers, use the Azure portal to view the serial console log of the VM in the boot-diagnostics pane, serial console pane or [Azure CLI](/cli/azure/serial-console#az-serial-console-connect).
+To identify if your VM fails to boot due to missing Hyper-V drivers, use [Azure CLI](/cli/azure/serial-console#az-serial-console-connect), or the Azure portal to view the serial console log of the VM in the boot-diagnostics pane or serial console pane.
 The sample outputs of failures are displayed in the corresponding sections below.

 ## Before you troubleshoot